My Name Is Earl: Cancellation, future and potential reboot

+In 2023, Ethan Suplee explained during an episode of the Slick & Thick podcast exactly what led to the show being cancelled:

+In July 2023, Suplee said that everybody involved with the show has previously said that they would do a reboot or a film of the show, and that Garcia pitched a reboot to a number of studios.
+Suplee said that he found it unlikely that a reboot would happen.

+Reception

-Critical reception
+Critical response

-The show was well received by critics and audiences alike.
+The show was well-received by critics and audiences alike.
 One reviewer speculated that Earl's forthrightness to having led a life of idiocy is what endears him to the viewer, and is what suggests there is a depth to his character beyond what is initially seen.
-Many of the negative and ambivalent reviews center on what is perceived to be base.